Approach Control Procedural Rating

 (viii) Emergency and search and rescue plans

-(ix) Any other subject considered appropriate for the particular place.
+(ix) Any other subject considered appropriate for the particular Air Traffic Services unit.

 (b) Experience.– He shall produce a certificate of his having undergone on-the-job training under the supervision of an instructor or an authorised Air Traffic Controller’s Licence holder for a period of not less than three months, during which at least one hundred and eighty hours of training has been completed, at the unit for which the rating is sought:

-Provided that the Director-General may reduce the period of on-the-job-training, subject to the conditions specified in this regard, for an air traffic controller holding or having held an Approach Control Procedural Rating for any other aerodrome.
+Provided that the Director-General may reduce the period of on-the-job-training, subject to the conditions specified in this regard, for an air traffic controller holding or having held an Approach Control Procedural Rating for any other aerodrome or any other rating of that aerodrome.

-(c) Skill.– He shall have been assessed successful by an examiner in respect of his skill, judgement and performance to provide a safe, orderly and expeditious approach control service and the assessment shall be conducted as soon as possible after the completion of on-the-job training requirement, but in any case not later than three months therefrom.
+(c) Skill.– He shall have been assessed successful by a Board or examiner regarding his skill, judgement and performance to provide a safe, orderly and expeditious approach control service, including the recognition and management of threats and errors and the assessment shall be conducted as soon as possible after the completion of on-the-job training requirement.

 2. Validity.– The rating shall become invalid if an air traffic controller has not exercised the privileges of the rating for a period exceeding six months.